Psychological Healing

 I do think it is very possible that the holy water we find in many churches today, does not include the exorcism that was used by better informed priests of former times.
 The devil is not as real as he once was to many, and so perhaps in consequence the lengthy exorcisms are seen as unnecessary?
 Have you ever been present when holy water is blessed in the traditional way?
 It is awesome.

 Remember here what Christ said when He was accused of casting out demons with demonic powers.
 “Every kingdom divided against itself will be laid waste, and no town or house divided against itself will stand” (Matthew 12:25).
-By analogy, then, we can say that a person divided by beliefs about the efficacy of “Novus Ordo” versus “Tridentine” is in danger of being laid waste.
-And that is why you are being attacked by evil: the division in your heart has left a gaping hole for evil to enter.
+By analogy, then, we can say that a person divided by beliefs about the efficacy of “Novus Ordo” versus “Tridentine” is in danger of being laid waste by his own anger.
+And that is why you are being attacked by evil: the angry division in your heart has left a gaping hole for evil to enter.

 Just try telling someone that he or she is lacking in faith.
 If anger and bitterness immediately erupt, it only proves the point that faith is really lacking.

-Hence, I interpret your dream as pointing to your personal spiritual weakness: the devil is not mocking the ineffectiveness of the “new” holy water itself, he mocks your hesitancy in faith.
-Remember, if faith the size of a mustard seed could pick up a mulberry tree (Luke 17:6) or a mountain (Matthew 17:20 and 21:21; Mark 11:23) and throw it into the sea, then that same faith—regardless of the words used to express it—can send the devil back to hell.
+Hence, I interpret your dream as pointing to your personal spiritual weakness: the devil is trying to provoke you to pride and anger.
+He wants you to seethe at the thought of how others are not as informed as you think you are.
+Remember, if faith the size of a mustard seed could pick up a mulberry tree (Luke 17:6) or a mountain (Matthew 17:20 and 21:21; Mark 11:23) and throw it into the sea, then that same faith—untainted by pride and anger—can send the devil back to hell.

-1. You may have to travel quite a distance on Sundays to find a conservative Mass, but you may not have the time for extensive travel on weekdays.
-If you ever have to go to a liberal parish, then instead of putting money into the collection, leave a note that says, more or less, “I attend Mass here daily, but I will not support this parish financially as long as you continue to [use altar girls; use glass vessels at the altar; use extraordinary ministers in un-extraordinary circumstances; alter the liturgical texts; fail to genuflect before the Blessed Sacrament; make the homily into joking entertainment; etc.].”
+2. You may have to travel quite a distance on Sundays to find a conservative Mass, but you may not have the time for extensive travel on weekdays.
+If you ever have to go to a liberal parish, then, instead of putting money into the collection, leave a note that says, more or less, “I will not support this parish financially as long as you [use altar girls; use Extraordinary Ministers of Communion in un-extraordinary circumstances; alter the liturgical texts; fail to genuflect before the Blessed Sacrament; make the homily into joking entertainment; etc.].”
 This isn’t being judgmental, it’s a matter of giving a legitimate warning, and at least you won’t go home fuming in anger trying to fight the devil.
-Then give your money to a parish, monastery, or seminary that supports holy priests.
+Then give your monetary support to a parish, monastery, or religious order that supports holy priests and the preservation of Catholic dogma.

 Back to the list of questions